primeseven1/Rubiks-Cube-Scrambler/Scrambler/src/C/Error/Debugging/readme.txt

-This is meant for error windows when debugging for things that could happen
+This is meant for when you make a mistake in calling a function or something like that, it lets you know